zhenhu9/Sed-Notes/Gnu-sed.md

 ## GNU SED

 Sed is a stream editor.
-By default, multiple files would be regarded as one stream.
+By default, multiple files would be regarded as one stream, unless specify it explicitly by '-s' option to treat them separately.
 Data based on lines and matched areas which have been selected by commands, instructions or regular expressions would be called RANGE or ADDRESS.
 Then they could be manipulated by commands, instructions or regular expressions following RANGE.
 Those commands, instruction or regular expressions sets could be separated by ';', '\n' or '-e' options.
 It's a good idea to examine those sets with '--debug' option.

 ```
 Syntex: